 WVU and Marshall students are not eligible.

-undergraduate research and to raise the profile of undergraduate
+and to raise the profile of undergraduate research."

-research."
-Interested WVU students should consider attending a URA monthly meeting for more information.
+Interested WVU students should consider attending a URA monthly meeting

 You might want to also consider doing research or an internship as part of a study abroad experience.
 See the WVU Study Abroad website for more information and to search for programs that meet your interests.

 Do you need help applying for prestigious scholarships or fellowships (e.g., Fulbright,